 Get a local Nepali SIM instead of relying on international roaming.
 Likewise, using the internet cheaply is the best option instead of buying WiFi daily during trekking.

 Instead of buying bottled water during trekking, carry a reusable water bottle and water purification tablets.
-You will get boiled water at USD 1 to USD 2.
-Bottled water can cost you ten times more in the higher part of the EBC trail.
+Boiling water costs USD 1 to USD 2, while bottled water can cost ten times more in the higher part of the EBC trail.

 Alcohol and luxury items are often more expensive at higher elevations.
 Limiting these indulgences can help you save money.